Why did Britain fight the Crimean War?

-The Crimean War gave us war photography, modern nursing and the charge of the Light Brigade, but they were not the reasons why British troops fought some 1,600 miles from home.
-Fearing that Russian expansion in the Turkish controlled Danube region (modern-day Romania) would eventually continue into British India through Afghanistan, Britain allied with the declining Ottoman Empire – the ‘sick man of Europe’, as it became known – France and Piedmont-Sardinia.
+The Crimean War gave us war photography, modern nursing, the Thin Red Line and the charge of the Light Brigade, but they were not the reasons why British troops fought some 1,600 miles from home.
+Fearing that Russian expansion in the Turkish controlled Danube region (modern-day Romania) would eventually continue into British India through Afghanistan, Britain allied with the declining Ottoman empire – the ‘sick man of Europe’, as it became known – France and Piedmont-Sardinia.